Rathayibacter toxicus: Taxonomy

-Rathayibacter toxicus has been previously classified as "Corynebacterium sp.", "Corynebacterium rathayi", "Clavibacter sp.", "Clavibacter rathayi", and "Clavibacter toxicus."
+Rathayibacter toxicus has been previously classified as "Corynebacterium rathayi", "Clavibacter rathayi", and "Clavibacter toxicus".
 The organism is a member of the family Microbacteriaceae.
 Microbacteriaceae contains twenty-eight other genera, though a distinct clade is formed between genus Rathayibacter and genus Clavibacter.
 Genera that are closer related to Rathayibacter are Frigoribacterium, Curtobacterium, and Clavibacter; while genus Leifsonia is more distantly related to Rathayibacter.
 In genus Rathayibacter there are six species that cluster together within Microbacteriaceae and Rathayibacter toxicus has the deepest branching as it is least related to the other species.

 Discovery

-In 1956, the first reported livestock deaths due to annual ryegrass (Lolium rigidum) toxicity (ARGT), later discovered to be the work of the ARGT bacterium now known to be Rathayibacter toxicus, were found in the "wheat-sheep belt" in Black Springs, South Australia.
+In 1956, the first reported livestock deaths due to annual ryegrass toxicity (ARGT) were found in the "wheat-sheep belt" in Black Springs, South Australia.
+ARGT is caused by grazing on Lolium rigidum infected with a particular bacterium, now known to be R. toxicus.
 In the late 1950s, J. M. Fisher identified a gall-forming nematode (Anguina sp.) and a yellow-slime bacterium, both pathogens of the seed-heads of annual ryegrass.
-It was not until 1968 that the bacterium responsible for ARGT was isolated and identified as Corynebacterium sp. by A. Kerr, and mistakenly identified as Corynebacterium rathayi later in 1977.
+It was not until 1968 that the bacterium responsible for ARGT was isolated, and later in 1977 mistakenly identified as a Corynebacterium sp.
+(Corynebacterium rathayi) by A. Kerr.